Hilton Coliseum: Previous Construction

 The arena received a new $2.5 million video and sound system in 2006.
 These improvements are just the beginning of the up $60 million in planned renovation and construction to the facility, over the next 10 years.

 For the start of the 2016-2017 Men's Basketball season new blackout lighting was introduced that allows the stadium to be blacked out and then immediately resume normal lighting conditions.
 This allows them to provide special lighting sequences like when announcing players before a game starts.

-Flooding
+As part of a larger partnership with Daktronics, in 2024 Hilton Coliseum upgraded its video capabilities featuring a new centerhung display.
+The new main video board offers a 360-degree view, with additional underbelly display boards, corner ribbon boards, and flexible LED scorer tables.

 Hilton Coliseum was constructed in the flood plain of Ioway Creek.
 The Coliseum has been inundated with flood water in both 1993 and 2010, but its mostly concrete design simplifies restoring it to service after floods.